Gulf of Thailand: Geography

-The Gulf of Thailand is bordered by Cambodia, Thailand, Malaysia, and Vietnam.
+The Gulf of Thailand is bordered by Thailand, Cambodia, Malaysia, and Vietnam.
 It occupies a seabed area of 304,000 km^{2} from 6° N to 13°30' N latitude and 99°E to 104° E longitude.
+The gulf is defined by Thailand since around 70% of the coastline is Thai.
 The northern tip of the gulf is the Bay of Bangkok at the mouth of the Chao Phraya River.
 The southern boundary of the gulf is defined by a line from Cape Bai Bung in southern Vietnam (just south of the mouth of the Mekong River) to the town of Tumpat and Pengkalan Chepa on the Malaysian coast.
+This is the largest gulf in Southeast Asia.

 The gulf is relatively shallow: its mean depth is 58 m and the maximum depth is only 85 m.
 This makes water exchange slow, and the strong water inflow from the rivers reduces the level of salinity in the gulf (3.05–3.25 percent) and enriches the sediments.
 Only at greater depths does water with a higher salinity (3.4 percent) flow into the gulf from the South China Sea.
 It fills the central depression below a depth of 50 m.
 The main rivers which empty into the gulf are the Chao Phraya, including its distributary Tha Chin River, the Mae Klong, and Bang Pakong rivers at the Bay of Bangkok, and to a lesser degree the Tapi River flowing into Bandon Bay in the southwest of the gulf.
+Other notable tributaries of the gulf are the Pattani River, Phetchaburi River, and the Pran Buri River.

+Delimitation

+The International Hydrographic Organization (IHO), the highest international authority on the delimitation of seas, considers the Gulf of Thailand to be a sea.
+In its world-renowned publication, "Limits of Oceans and Seas" (3rd edition, 1953), the IHO assigns it the identification number 47 and defines it as follows: